 General Homeschool Curriculum Providers

-Lastly, I thought I’d go ahead and list some general home school curriculum providers even though they aren’t specifically for children with learning disabilities.
+Lastly, I thought I’d go ahead and point you to our page on general home school curriculum providers even though they aren’t specifically best home school curriculum options for children with learning disabilities.
 Select typical home school programs in subjects where your child’s learning disabilities do not affect his learning.
 Keep in mind, your child can use grade-level science and social studies programs if they include audiobooks or teaching is by DVD or computer.
 In ability to read does not have to be a barrier to learning!
+A couple of our favorites were Sonlight for their history readers and Apologia Science for their hands-on science activities.

 In addition, if you need help figuring out which programs your child needs, go through an instructional design process.
 It will help you better understand which home school curriculum will best meet your child’s needs.
 You can step through the process by beginning here: Programs for Overcoming Learning Disabilities.